vmstan/vmstan.github.io/about/index.md

 layout: default
 title: About
 type: about
 resume: I'm not a perfect person.
 There's many things I wish I didn't do.
+Like reboot the wrong ESX host that one time...
 ---

+> An experienced systems engineer, in a variety of roles and environments.
+Recognized for continued and evangelism and engagement with the virtualization community, Michael has been honored as a VMware vExpert since 2013, a Cisco Champion for Data Center in 2015, and as a Dell EMC Elect in 2017.

 ## Experience